matrix-org/matrix-spec-proposals/proposals/xxxx-batch-state.md

 Limiting each call to a single event type and ensuring that each event type / state key pair only appears a single time should reduce state resolution churn to a degree.

-It is also recommended to have a low rate-limit on this endpoint.

 Limiting the number of state events in a single API call to match what can be done by an abusive sever over federation should offer a level of security as